 Example: This Thai spa shows the consumer that their service will provide the benefit to “Rejunevate Your Mind, Body & Soul”.
 (It doesn’t tell, for example, about the techniques used – this is found on their landing page, to give the consumer more product/ service information.)

-6. Use Ad Extensions - You’ve likely seen these on Google Ads lately.
+6. Always use Ad Extensions – You’ve likely seen these on Google Ads lately.
 Ad Extensions are links you can include in your Ads.
 They show up in blue, below your Description Lines.
+They’re free and provide extra links for your ads so be sure to make use of them.
+It’ll make your ad look larger and offer more selection for your target audience.

 Example of Ad Extensions: